Azerbaijan and ethnic Armenian separatists agree to halt fighting in disputed enclave

 Russia installed a contingent of up to 2,000 peacekeepers in 2020 after Moscow negotiated an end to the most recent large-scale hostilities between ethnic Armenians and Azerbaijan.
 The Russian force did not appear to intervene this week to block Azerbaijan's military offensive.
 Armenia is one of Russia's oldest allies.

-The separatists' self-styled foreign affairs ministry said that after "a lack of concrete actions" by international parties, the enclave was left with few options to ensure the safety of its civilian population.
+The separatists' self-styled foreign affairs ministry said that after "a lack of concrete actions" by international parties, the enclave was left with few options to ensure the safety of its civilian population during what Azerbaijan has described as an "anti-terrorist" operation.

+Since the offensive began, at least 200 people have been reported killed in Nagorno-Karabakh, with more than 400 wounded, according to officials of the self-declared Armenia government.

 The Russian peacekeepers' base camp, which includes a medical unit, is hosting 2,261 civilians, including 1,049 children, as of Wednesday, according to the Russian military.